 Second Alternative – Arbitration

-If no solution can be reached, the next step depends on the severity of the situation and the attitude of the parties involved.
+If no solution can be, reached the next step depends on the severity of the situation and the attitude of the parties involved.
 One side could sue the other and start moving towards litigation.
 Or, if both parties agreed to it, they can try arbitration.

 The non-confrontational approach to mediation is usually the best alternative.
-Even if it doesn’t resolve the dispute, it can still be an effective way for both parties to express their feelings and get a clearer picture of the area of dispute, which should allow future proceedings to be smoother and more efficient.
+Even if it doesn’t resolve the dispute, it can still be an effective way for both parties to express their feelings and get a clearer picture of the area of conflict, which should allow future proceedings to be smoother and more efficient.
 As most attorneys will tell you, why litigate when you can mitigate?